runtosolve/BasePlateFEA.jl/README.md

 ## Overview

-OneRack models a **C-section cold-formed steel column** bolted to a **steel base plate**, which rests on a rigid foundation.
+Models a **C-section cold-formed steel column** bolted to a **steel base plate**, which rests on a rigid foundation.
 The model captures:

 - Thin-walled shell behaviour (membrane + bending) using Mindlin plate theory
 - Bolt hole geometry approximated as polygons